 All students are immersed in Mandarin Chinese.
-Transitional kindergarten receives 30-45 minutes of Mandarin immersion instruction a day.
-Our kindergarten follows a 80/20 percent immersion model, in which Mandarin is taught 80 percent of the day and English is taught 20 percent of the day.
-Grades 1-5 follow the 50/50 model.
+Our Transitional Kindergarten and kindergarten are combined together.
+TK/Kindergarten classrooms follow a 80/20 percent immersion model, in which Mandarin is taught 80 percent of the day and English is taught 20 percent of the day.
+Grades 1 - 5 follow the 50/50 model.
 Students spend half of their day in Mandarin and the other half in English.
-Barnard offers a comprehensive Mandarin immersion language program, along with the integration of the 6 Ancient Chinese Arts, to complete our students' learning of the Mandarin Language.
+Barnard offers a comprehensive Mandarin immersion language program, along with the integration of the Six (6) Ancient Chinese Arts, to complete our students' learning of the Mandarin Language.
 These cultural arts classes include abacus, Kuiban, calligraphy, tai-chi, arts, music, dance, and literature.
-Students successfully develop the ability to use the Mandarin language in a natural context, which accelerates the acquisition of the language.
+Students successfully develop the ability to use the Mandarin language in a natural context, which accelerates the acquisition of the Mandarin language.

-Each classroom is equipped with an i21 suite (document camera, smartboard, computer devices for each student), which enables students to utilize technology as a tool to demonstrate learning through various multimedia presentations.
+Each classroom is equipped with an i21 suite (document camera, Smartboard, and computer devices for each student), which enables students to utilize technology as a tool to demonstrate learning through various multimedia presentations.